Don't Miss Any Builds' Updates!

 - The performance per core is higher

-Here you will find some game benchmarks tested with 16GB DDR4 memory and Radeon RX 480 graphics card.
+Here you will find some game benchmarks tested with the following settings:

-But the thing here is that Ryzen is cheaper, a future-proof investment and performs at least as good as its Intel rival.
+But the thing here is that Ryzen is a little bit cheaper and offers a more rounded experience, it’s a better future-proof investment and it performs at least as good as its Intel direct rival.

 With all the previous data in mind, you should now have a clear idea of what type of build you want.